๐Ÿ”ฌCondensed Matter Physics

 Interstitials

-• Extra atom between lattice sites—causes significant local lattice distortion due to size mismatch with surrounding atoms
+• Extra atom squeezed between lattice sites, causing significant local lattice distortion due to size mismatch with surrounding atoms

-• Self-interstitials (same element) have high formation energies; foreign interstitials (like carbon in iron) are more common and technologically important
+• Self-interstitials (same element as the host) have high formation energies and are therefore rare at equilibrium.
+Foreign interstitials (like carbon in iron) are more common and technologically important because the foreign atom is usually much smaller than the host.

-• Strengthening mechanism: interstitial atoms impede dislocation motion, which is why carbon hardens steel
+• Strengthening mechanism: interstitial atoms pin dislocations and impede their motion, which is why even small amounts of carbon dramatically harden steel

 Substitutional Impurities

-• Doping semiconductors: substituting Si with P (donor) or B (acceptor) controls carrier concentration and conductivity
+• Doping semiconductors: substituting Si (group IV) with P (group V, donor) adds an extra electron, while substituting with B (group III, acceptor) creates a hole.
+This controls carrier concentration and conductivity.

-• Solid solution strengthening occurs because size mismatch creates strain fields that interact with dislocations
+• Solid solution strengthening occurs because the size mismatch between host and impurity atoms creates local strain fields that interact with moving dislocations, raising the stress needed for plastic flow.

-Compare: Interstitials vs. substitutional impurities—both introduce foreign atoms, but interstitials sit between lattice sites while substitutionals replace host atoms.
-If asked about semiconductor doping, substitutional defects are your go-to example; for steel hardening, think interstitial carbon.
+Compare: Interstitials vs. substitutional impurities: both introduce foreign atoms, but interstitials sit between lattice sites while substitutionals replace host atoms.
+For semiconductor doping, substitutional defects are the relevant example; for steel hardening, think interstitial carbon.

 Ionic Crystal Defects: Frenkel and Schottky